 So if you are a marketing manager, you are the expert in marketing, but you are also the one who will be thinking of the next generation of marketers in your company.
-And most importantly you will be thinking how can everyone in our organization “become a marketer”.
+And most importantly, you will be thinking about how can everyone in our organization “become a marketer.”

 Marketing is not about selling.
 Yes, the main goal of marketing is to attract and retain customers and talent.
 But marketing starts within your organization first.
 As a marketing leader in your company, how do you make sure that everyone in your organization is clear and consistent about your company’s core competencies?

 Be a marketing leader in your organization and lead people to clarity and consistency.

 Infrastructure and marketing